HypothesisWorks/hypothesis/HypothesisWorks.github.io/_posts/2016-05-11-generating-the-right-data.md

 A project has a name, a start date, and an end date.

-So how do we generate such a thing?
+How do we generate such a thing?

+The idea is to break the problem down into parts, and then use the tools Hypothesis provides to assemble those parts into a strategy for generating our projects.

-We'll start by generating the data we need for each field, and then at the end we'll put it all together to generate a project.
+We'll start by generating the data we need for each field, and then at the end we'll see how to put it all together to generate a Project.

 ### Names